 Some kids have higher sports maturity or natural athleticism at a younger age and some get it later.

 Everyone is different, but the key is you give the players a chance to learn the right skills, by teaching the muscle memory how to control the ball all the best ways.

 Whether it’s a player who is really good and playing on a top team/league, that may not learn the right mechanics.

 It’s easy for a coach to overlook form and certain skills when a player or team wins all the time.

 Then for players who struggle at a younger age in soccer…

 Give them the time and the opportunity to learn and develop.

-If a player can go from not playing at 13 on a club team to making the world cup by age 23, anything can happen.
-For sure players can go from not being very good at age 10-12 to making the high school team on day.
+If a player can go from not playing at 13 on a club team to making the world cup by age 23, then a struggling elementary kid can end up making the HS team.